theobio/p5-Bio-SeqWare-Config/README.md

 ## isValid( $key, $value )

+Validate $value as allowed for $key, returning true if allowed, false if not.
+If key is not a known key, will return false for any value (including undefined).

+Note: Validation is the minimal, up-front validation that can be performed on one $key's-$value independently of any others.

 # INSTANCE METHODS

 ## getFiles()

 Returns the file read to get settings values.
-Returned as an array as th
+Returned as an array as the backing code of Config::General allows multiple config files to be read and merged, and we might want to support that in future.
+Currently will only ever return a 1 element array.

 ## hasKey( $key )